 The saying that “fresh is best” is being challenged as consumers stock their shelves with canned goods and other non-perishable food items.
-Understandably, recent events which ushered millions of Americans into shelter-in-place orders have played a major role in this shift in buying behaviors.
+Understandably, the pandemic played a major role in this shift in buying behaviors.

 The big question for food and beverage manufacturers is, “Will it stick?”

-In other words, after prolonged isolation and changes in eating patterns due to the coronavirus pandemic, will consumer habits and preferences adapt to a “new normal?”
-Perhaps consumers will discover that canned, packaged and frozen foods aren’t the villians that some made them out to be after all.
+In other words, after changes in eating patterns due to the coronavirus pandemic, will consumer habits and preferences adapt to a “new normal?”
+Perhaps consumers will discover that canned, packaged and frozen foods aren’t the villains that some made them out to be after all.

 Comfort Levels With Online Ordering